 The building still stands strong as FNB’s home in Baltic today.
 This past summer, the branch lobby got a full remodel with an updated layout, new paint and carpet, and a media wall to celebrate FNB’s 40 years in Baltic.

-Reinvesting in the Community
+Reinvesting in the Baltic community

 We know the importance of a locally owned bank to communities like Baltic.
 Every dollar lent goes to build the community.
 Back in 1973, Nils Aspaas (the President of Dakota State Bank at the time) understood this well.